NameCoach/gpdb-client/README.md

 The client instance contains two resources: `pronunciations` and `recording_requests`.
-Each resource has its own unique methods which are described below.
+Each resource has its own methods which are described below.

-You can find detailed information about all possible parameters and the response format on the [documentation page](https://namecoachgpdb.docs.apiary.io/#).
+You can find detailed information about all the possible parameters and the response format on the [documentation page](https://namecoachgpdb.docs.apiary.io/#).
 Links to the specific methods are placed at the end of each paragraph.